edbkei/dissertation/README.md

 * start3nodes.sh.
 Start Hyperledger Fabric with 3 nodes.
 3rd node is mounted with new cryptographic material (private key, certificates).
 It is used in performance test.
 * startaries.sh.
 Start Hyperledger Aries agent Faber.
 * startcaliper.sh.
 Start Hyperledger Fabric performance test.
 * startfabric.sh.
 Similar to start2nodes.sh, but with different wallet.
 It is used before running, startweb.sh.
+Superseeded by HL version 2.2
+* startfabricnew.sh.
+Similar to startfabric.sh and start2nodes.sh, but valid for HL version 2.2
 * startweb.sh.
 Start AAA Web Service.
 * stop2nodes.sh.
 Stop Hyperledger Fabric that uses 2 nodes.
 * stop3nodes.sh.
 Stop Hyperledger Fabric that uses 3 nodes.